School Visit Preparation

 What to wear?

-We recommend that students wear comfortable clothes and that they bring and change into comfortable indoor shoes for visiting the Museum.
+We recommend that students wear comfortable clothes and that they bring and change into comfortable indoor shoes (in the winter or if it’s raining) for visiting the Museum.
 Your group can expect to do a lot of walking.

 Dress warmly.
 Due to the preservation needs of rare artifacts, the Museum strictly controls temperature and humidity throughout the building and exhibit galleries.
 As a result of this common museum practice, you can anticipate average temperatures of 19 to 20°C (66 to 68°F).
 We encourage you to let students know to bring a sweater or light jacket in case they need it during your visit.

 Coat racks are located near the Group Entrance area and will be assigned to your group, free of charge.
-We do not have lockable storage, so we ask that all valuable items (including mobile devices) be left at home or at school.
+We do not have lockable storage for students, so we ask that all valuable items (including mobile devices) be left at home or at school.

 ***Backpacks are not allowed inside the galleries and must be left behind with coats and boots in the Group Coat Room.